gio-del/PEA-Assignments-Project/README.md

-# PEA Assignments and Final Project

-Performance Evaluation and Applications assignments and final project for the course at Politecnico di Milano A.Y.
-2023/2024.
+# Performance Evaluation and Applications Assignments and Project

+## Description

+A total of 18 assignments were given to us.
+The topics vary from basic statistical analysis to the analysis of open and closed models.

+Final Score: 30/30